 James Clark, Interim Director of Research and Education

 The department’s main focus is to address human rights issues, anti-racism and equity initiatives provincially, federally and internationally from a labour and community perspective.
 It monitors and responds to actions and outcomes from the Ontario Human Rights Commission and the Human Rights Tribunal.
-It provides assistance to workers of colour and aboriginal peoples experiencing racism and sexism in the workplace.
+It provides assistance to workers of colour and First Nations, Métis and Inuit peoples experiencing racism and sexism in the workplace.
 By working collectively with community groups and unions, the department acts as a resource to affiliates and community groups in an advisory capacity around equity issues such as employment equity.
 It develops and circulates generic educational materials and resources on human rights and related workplace issues.

 The government relations department monitors the activities of the provincial government and keeps affiliates up-to-date on legislation of particular interest to workers and unions that is being introduced and debated at Queen’s Park.

 The department provides assistance and expertise to unions affiliated to the OFL on legislative and workplace issues involving health and safety.
 It offers conferences to provide political and technical education on issues that affect workers.
 The department makes representations to and lobbies the Ontario government for adequate legislation and enforcement.
 It coordinates the OFL’s response to occupational health and safety issues as they arise.
 The Director also handles the Federation’s Energy & Environment Committee.

 Natasha Luckhardt, Director of Health, Safety and Environment